National service of thanksgiving: Liturgy

-The liturgy follows the format of the Anglican Daily Office from the Book of Common Prayer and usually includes the singing of the Te Deum, a canticle which has traditionally been used in Western Christianity for national rejoicing.
+The liturgy of services in London are conducted by the Church of England and follow the format of the Anglican Daily Office from the Book of Common Prayer.
+They usually include the singing of the Te Deum, a canticle which has traditionally been used in Western Christianity for national rejoicing.
 The service may also include a Psalm, an anthem, readings from the Bible and a sermon.
-Although these services are conducted by the Church of England, which is the established church in England, efforts towards the inclusion of other Christian denominations and other faiths started for the thanksgiving service in 1872 when invitations were sent to representatives of the Nonconformist churches, Cardinal Manning, the Catholic Archbishop of Westminster and Hermann Adler, the Chief Rabbi.
+Services in Edinburgh are under the auspices of the Church of Scotland.
+Although these services are conducted by the established churches in England and Scotland, efforts towards the inclusion of other Christian denominations and other faiths started for the thanksgiving service in 1872 when invitations were sent to representatives of the Nonconformist churches, Cardinal Manning, the Catholic Archbishop of Westminster and Hermann Adler, the Chief Rabbi.
+Recent developments have included the active participation of faiths and beliefs other than Christianity; at the 2023 Honours of Scotland service in Edinburgh, blessings and statements of affirmation were made by representatives of Islam, Hinduism, Judaism, Tibetan Buddhism and Humanism.

 List of national thanksgiving services

 All took place in St Paul's Cathedral unless otherwise noted.